-These skills are waiting to be unleashed by students sitting in all our classrooms, within all of our schools.
-We hear stories everyday about young humans doing amazing things, like 18-year-old Amber Lang who developed an artificial neural network to locate space junk.
-And 13-year-old Hannah Edge, who created a device to help her deal with her asthma by informing her of her oxygen levels in real-time.
-Also, 13-year-old Shubham Banerjee, who developed a Braille printer using Legos®.
+These skills are waiting to be unleashed by students sitting in all our classrooms.
+We hear stories everyday about young humans doing amazing things, like 18 year-old Amber Lang who developed an artificial neural network to locate space junk.
+And 13 year-old Hannah Edge, who created a device to help her deal with her asthma by informing her of her oxygen levels in real-time.
+Also, 13 year-old Shubham Banerjee, who developed a Braille printer using Legos®.
 These students are OUR students and when given a creative problem, chose to unleash their potential and do something to solve it.

-We can unleash their creativity in math and science in so many ways, but here are four practical ways to make this work a bit easier for your teachers that supports the work they are doing in their classrooms:
+We can unleash their creativity in math and science in so many ways, but here are four practical ways to make this happen in your classroom: